ormandi/Gossip-Learning-Framework/README.md

 understand __the inner design concepts of the implementation of GoLF__.
 You can read about this part of the project wiki where a class diagram is also shown.

-*To set up your development environment* you should __read our step-by-step guide__ which can be found here specifically for Eclipse IDE.

 Citation